rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 If the platform method result schema matches the `x-response` schema on the provider method then the value **MUST** be used as-is.

-Otherwise if the platform method result schema has a property that matches the `x-response` schema on the provider method then the value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the composed result.
+Otherwise if the platform method result schema has any properties that matches the `x-response` schema on the provider method then the value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the composed result.

 ### 4.4.
 Pass-through notifications
 Firebolt events have a synchronous subscriber registration method, e.g. `Lifecycle.onInactive(true)`, in addition to asynchronous notifications when the event actually happens.
 For events powered by an app pass-through, only the asynchronous notifications are passed in by the providing app.
 The initial event registration is handled by the platform, and the success response is not handled by the providing app.